schneiderb-projects/MazeSolver/README.md

 the bulk of this before I had any college coding classes under my belt, so I really just kind of winged it.

 # Description:
 This is a maze generation and solving algorithm.
 It uses a randomized version of prims and kruskals algorithms to generate mazes.
-These mazes are then converted to graphs and solved using 1 of a bunch of graph search algorithms:
+These mazes are then solved using a series of search algorithms:
-	Flood Fill: Basically a BFS search
+- Flood Fill: Basically just BFS search, but the maze isn't explicitly converted to a graph as later solution do.
-	Flood Fill Always Toward End Point: BFS but it allways uses the point heading towards the end point.
-Revisiting this in my senior year, I've realized that I almost accidently invented the A* algorithm, so thats kinda fun.
+- Flood Fill Always Toward End Point: Same as flood fill but it always processes the point closest to the end point next.
+Revisiting this in my senior year, I've realized that I almost accidently discovered the A* algorithm, so thats kinda fun.
+- ConvertMazeToGraph: Converts the maze to a graph with vertices at each intersection in the maze.
+That new graph is then BFS searched to find a solution.
+- ScanTwice: Converts the maze to a graph as with ConvertMazeToGraph, but uses a faster technique to do so.
+That graph is BFS searched as well.

 	Prim: Uses a randomized version of Prim's algorithm to create a maze.
 The mazes have no loops (think spanning tree) and only one solution.
 Each maze starts at the only open space in the very top of the